AuthorizeNet/sdk-php/README.md

 The API Reference Guide provides examples of what information is needed for a particular request and how that information would be formatted.
 Using those examples, you can easily determine what methods would be necessary to include that information in a request using this SDK.

+## Building & Testing the SDK
+Integration tests for the AuthorizeNet SDK are in the `tests` directory.
+These tests are mainly for SDK development.
+However, you can also browse through them to find more usage examples for the various APIs.

+- Run `composer update --dev` to load the `PHPUnit` test library.
+- Copy the `phpunit.xml.dist` file to `phpunit.xml` and enter your merchant credentials in the constant fields.
+- Run `vendor/bin/phpunit` to run the test suite.

+*You'll probably want to disable emails on your sandbox account.*

+### Testing Guide
+For additional help in testing your own code, Authorize.Net maintains a [comprehensive testing guide](http://developer.authorize.net/hello_world/testing_guide/) that includes test credit card numbers to use and special triggers to generate certain responses from the sandbox environment.

 ## Logging
 The SDK generates a log with masking for sensitive data like credit card, expiration dates.
 The provided levels for logging are
  `debug`, `info`, `warn`, `error`.
 Add ````use \net\authorize\util\LogFactory;````.
 Logger can be initialized using `$logger = LogFactory::getLog(get_class($this));`
 The default log file `phplog` gets generated in the current folder.
 The subsequent logs are appended to the same file, unless the execution folder is changed, and a new log file is generated.

 ### Usage Examples
 - Logging a string message `$logger->debug("Sending 'XML' Request type");`
 - Logging xml strings `$logger->debug($xmlRequest);`
 - Logging using formatting `$logger->debugFormat("Integer: %d, Float: %f, Xml-Request: %s\n", array(100, 1.29f, $xmlRequest));`

 ### Customizing Sensitive Tags
 A local copy of [AuthorizedNetSensitiveTagsConfig.json](/lib/net/authorize/util/ANetSensitiveFields.php) gets generated when code invoking the logger first gets executed.
 The local file can later be edited by developer to re-configure what is masked and what is visible. (*Do not edit the JSON in the SDK*).